adamk72/consulting_website/src/pages/resume.md

 Dec 2005 - Sep 2010 @ _San Diego, CA_

-- Developed mobile phone apps as the primary UI architect and developer using C++, Java, and Objective-C.
+- Initially hired on as senior software developer, acted as prototype-to-production developer, translating barely working C++ and Java code hacks into consistent and releasable products, incrementally improving the release process as needed, especially eliminating many manual steps.
+- As team lead, managed a team of 6-10 software developers, mentoring extant and hiring new talent.
-- Reduced new product release times from 2+ weeks to under one week while doubling DB and client query performance in a six-month project focused on code refactoring, automation, and improving user experience.
+- As director, initiated a long-term project resulting in the reduction of new product release times from more than two weeks to under one week while doubling the client application performance.
+This happened through cross-department collaboration, database enhancements, comprehensive code refactoring and automation, and improving the user experience of the backend administrative services.
-- Saved tens of thousands of dollars per project and streamlined the software team by reducing paid intern content creation staff from 8 to 3, resulting in a leaner and more agile team.
+- The last part alone saved several thousands of dollars per project by streamlining the product life cycle and allowing the paid intern content creation staff to be gradually reduced from ten down to three people.

 ### Kyocera Wireless Corp. ~ Sr. Software Engineer Lead